 Recently, over 60 credit users had their activities disrupted by attacks due to Trellance Corporation, a common technology services provider, having unpatched NetScaler servers.
 The company owns Ongoing Operations LLC and Fedcomp.
 Both providers informed their customers of outages affecting their environment, and Ongoing also sent out a note on December 2nd regarding a cybersecurity incident from November 26th.
 Fedcomp posted and then removed a notice about a possible incident and wouldn’t respond to reporter inquiries.

 Kevin Beaumont, a cybersecurity researcher, says the issues were related to Citrix Bleed, which he said attacked two unpatched Ongoing Operations servers.
 A patch for the Citrix Bleed vulnerability was made public in October following its discovery.

 Since Citrix servers include a wealth of authentication knowledge in their operations as load balancing appliances, Citrix Bleed has grown popular among ransomware actors as a means to compromise their victims.
 Intruders can circumvent multifactor authentication measures by stealing session tokens.

 All federally insured unions are now required to report any breaches within 72 hours, according to new rules put in place by the National Association of Credit Unions.
 These rules became effective in September.
 After that, the first month saw 146 reports, which is more than the number of incidents seen in a year.

 That's a Wrap for News You Might've Missed

 I hope this update has been helpful.
 MSP360 is your resource for MSP news.
-Stay safe and healthy, and remember to check back next month for more highlights.
+We wish everyone an excellent 2024.